 Symptoms of Substance Abuse

-- Feeling an intense need for the drug (daily or several times during the day) that overwhelms any other thoughts
+- Feeling an intense need for the drug (daily or several times during the day) overwhelms any other thoughts.

 - Loss of interest in social activities and hobbies you used to enjoy

 - Failure to meet deadlines and obligations at your job

 - Continuing to use the drug despite harm to your mental and physical health, as well as your job and relationships

 - Spending a significant amount of your time thinking about using the drug, using the drug, or recovering from the drug

 - Spending money that you don’t have on the drug, stealing, or failing to pay important bills to ensure that you can get the drug

 - Trying to quit and failing, or experiencing withdrawal symptoms

 Learning to recognize these signs and symptoms in oneself or in someone you care about increases the likelihood of finding help.
 Addiction, like any disease, requires professional support to help individuals heal fully and properly.
 Some of the therapies we offer include: